agungw132/OpenCube-Expander/README.md

 The functionality of the OpenCube Expander is based:

-+On the links (qb:dimensionValueCompatible and qb:MeasureCompatible) created by the OpenCube Compatibility Explorer in order to detect external compatible cubes
++ On the links (qb:dimensionValueCompatible and qb:MeasureCompatible) created by the OpenCube Compatibility Explorer in order to detect external compatible cubes
-+On the aggregations (across a dimension and across a hierarchy) to detect compatible pre-computed aggregate cubes.
++ On the aggregations (across a dimension and across a hierarchy) to detect compatible pre-computed aggregate cubes.
 The links enable the fast detection of the compatible cubes since no complex computations are made.

 At the beginning the component presents the structure of the cube: i) the cube dimensions, ii) the values for each dimension and ii) the cube measures.
 Then the user can search for compatible cubes based on the following operations: